Dad's AMC stock gift to sons balloons in value

 That is if they held on to them.

+Shares of AMC are up 20% in Thursday's premarket trading.
 Wednesday alone, shares popped more than 100% before closing with a 95% gain, amid three trading halts by the New York Stock Exchange.

 |Ticker